GTPGllc/Ender-2-Pro-v427/README.md

+# DISCLAIMER: # Gorilla Tech Programming Group,LLC takes no responsibility for damages, injury, or death in the process of doing this motherboard conversion.
+If you do this conversion, you do so at your own risk, and will not hold Gorilla Tech Programming Group,LLC liable for damages, injuries, or death.
+Proceed at your own risk!
 # Ender 2 Pro v4.2.7 Motherboard Conversion.
 Converting an Ender 2 Pro to use a Creality v4.2.7 Motherboard.
 This does require the purchase of a cable adapter set from TH3dStudio.com and a Creality v4.2.7 Motherboard.
 ## Creality v4.2.7 Motherboard Link.
 (This is not a paid affiliate link)